 “Emptiness is an old man, isolated for too long, bitter, he’s changing again.”

-Belgian dark metal outfit EMPTINESS are now revealing the second track of their upcoming full length; ‘Vide’!
-The new offering ‘Le Mal Est Chez Lui’ can now be viewed in the form of a somewhat unnerving video via the official Season of Mist YouTube channel HERE.
-The link may be freely spreak throughout your channels.
+Belgian dark metal outfit EMPTINESS are now releasing the video for their full live concert at the Roadburn Redux Festival, which took place in April 2021!
+The show can be watched in its entirety via the official Season of Mist YouTube channel HERE!
+The link may be freely spread throughout your platforms.

-The new album is completely produced by vocalist/bass player Jérémie Bézier, who is trying to create something authentic and avoid all external energies.
+EMPTINESS performed to support the release of their latest album ‘Vide.’
+The new offering is completely produced by vocalist/bass player Jérémie Bézier, who is trying to create something authentic and avoid all external energies.
 The tracking mostly happenened during the Belgian lockdown, in his appartement and rooftop 7th floor in Brussels.
-‘Vide’ will be released on February 12, 2021 and pre-orders are now available HERE.
+Check it out HERE.

 1. Un corps à l’abandon (4:16)